How to reduce your energy costs while working from home

 Knitting or crochet

 Crochet and knitting are both known for their therapeutic qualities.
-They're hobbies which also lend themselves to mindfulness, something which is very timely.
+They're hobbies are said to have mental health benefits.

 There’s also something very nice about snuggling up with a cuppa and crocheting a blanket.